Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 In Solutions Team, we use following method spot out `Core` components:

-1. Take a look at our service API specification.
+1. Take a look at our application API specification.
 Try to spot out the business logic context from there.
 2. In `Hex Monscape`, when we take a look at its [API specification](../api/rest-api.md), we can see there are `2` context of business logic:
     - `Play context` => This is where the player starting new game and progressing the game itself.
     - `Battle context` => This is where the player battle enemy with his/her monster partner.
 3. For each of these context, define `Service` interface for it.
 Just like what we did in [here](../../internal/core/service/battle/service.go#L20-L44) & [here](../../internal/core/service/play/service.go#L18-L29).
+Remember to also write the expected behavior for each methods as comments like in [here](../../internal/core/service/play/service.go#L22-L23).
+Trust me these comments will greatly help us to understand the context when we are implementing the methods.
 4. Notice that the `Service` interface that we define in step `3` is only the `Driver Port` for our application, not our `Core` component.
 However it is good starting point for us to define our `Core` component.
 5. Implement the `Service` interface just like what we did in [here](../../internal/core/service/battle/service.go#L46-L195) & [here](../../internal/core/service/play/service.go#L31-L81).
 Notice that this is the place where we put our application business logic.
 This is also our very first `Core` component.
 6. During the implementation of `Service` interface, we will notice that we need to interact with external entities such as `MySQL` database.
 This is where we need to define `Driven Port` interfaces for our application just like what we did in [here](../../internal/core/service/battle/storage.go) & [here](../../internal/core/service/play/storage.go).
 7. Beside defining `Driven Port` interfaces, during the implementation of `Service` interface we will also need to define data model for supporting our business logic.
 This is why we have `Entity` package in [here](../../internal/core/entity/).
-8. There you have it, we have all `Core` components for our service!
+8. There you have it, we have all `Core` components for our application!

 > **Note:**
 >